chanzuckerberg/redcord/README.md

 ```

 #### Update
-Once a Redis Record object has been retrieved, its attributes can be modified and it can be saved to the Redis database.
+Once a Redcord object has been retrieved, its attributes can be modified and it can be saved to the Redis database.
 ```ruby
 user_session = UserSession.find_by(user_id: user.id)
 user_session.updated_at = Time.zone.now